Amending Your Library's Selection Profile

 Restrictions on Format Selections

-Selective depository libraries may only select one tangible format of a publication in addition to an online equivalent (if available).
+Selective depository libraries may only select one tangible format of a publication.
+Of course, selectives can always select the online equivalents (if available).
 For example, librarians at a selective library may choose a print version of a publication and also provide access to an online version.
-On the other hand, they may select a microfiche version and also provide access to an online version.
+Alternatively, they may select a microfiche version and also provide access to the online version.
 They may not, however, select both the print and microfiche format.
 On the other hand, regional depository libraries may select multiple tangible formats, and are exempt from this requirement.

 Restrictions on Item Numbers by Library Type